Except as otherwise noted in these rules, the Major League Baseball rules will be in effect.

 - any field player crossing the line between 1st & 3rd base before the ball is kicked

 - Three (3) balls is a walk, and the kicker is awarded 1st base.

-- Kicking order: maximum 2 males in a row, then 1 female (3 Males cannot kick in a row).
+- Kicking order: maximum of 2 males in a row, then 1 female (3 males cannot kick in a row).